mco-gh/pylearn/content/en/lessons/2 Variables/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
-<p>We might also decide to add a prefix to our patient identifier:</p>
+<p>We might also decide to add a prefix to our character string representation of a patient ID:</p>
 </div>
 </div>
 </div>